Individual results may vary

 What is GIVLAARI® (givosiran)?

 GIVLAARI is a medicine used to treat acute hepatic porphyria (AHP) in adults.
-GIVLAARI can be used to treat all 4 types: acute intermittent porphyria (AIP), variegate porphyria (VP), hereditary coproporphyria (HCP), and ALA-dehydratase deficiency porphyria (ADP).
+GIVLAARI can be used to treat all 4 types of AHP: acute intermittent porphyria (AIP), variegate porphyria (VP), hereditary coproporphyria (HCP), and ALAD-deficiency porphyria (ADP).

 How GIVLAARI works